Jesus and Hell

 Third, these quotes confuse Jesus’ doctrine.
 He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so he hardly set an example by blackmailing people with threats of hell.

 Fourth, one wonders on what basis God decides who goes to hell?
 There must be borderline cases.
 Some Christians claim that people choose hell by “rejecting Jesus.”
 What does that mean?
-What about those who’ve never heard of him?
+What about those who have never heard of him?
 Some state we have to “accept Jesus” to avoid hell.
 “Accepting Jesus” means being compliant.
 Church people know how to create, then calm, newcomers’ fears—mention hell and then convince them to embrace Jesus and conform.

 Some adults still have vivid childhood memories of being terrified by the immense, unending pain in hell, and still shudder when they think of such a place.

-For centuries the Catholic church preached about purgatory, a holding pen where sinful, but not really sinful Christians will find themselves after death, where fire might wash them free of sin.
+For centuries the Catholic Church preached about purgatory, a holding pen where sinful, but not really sinful Christians will find themselves after death, where fire might wash them free of sin.
 It was like a half way house to hell.